-Try one of New Jersey’s five Ethiopian restaurants if you’re an ethnic food fan looking for something different.
+Try one of New Jersey’s five Ethiopian restaurants if you’re an food fan looking for something different.

 Flavorful and fun to eat, if you’ve never tried Ethiopian before, you’re in for a treat.
 Injera – a spongy, sourdough crepe made from tef flour – is the tangy centerpiece of the meal.
 A pizza-shaped injera serves as the platter for everything else.
 Entrees typically come with at least two vegetarian sides.
 Each portion is served on a sinlge injera platter.
 Injeras are always served on the side as a handy way to scoop up your food.
 Rip off a piece and dig in.
 Using your hands for an entire meal is always a big hit with kids, as long as they don’t mind getting their fingers dirty.
 (Use only your right hand if you want to eat the customary way.)